 SIP peers for 911 serviceFollow

 Currently, Bandwidth supports the provisioning of SIP peers with IP addresses only.
 Ranges must be separated, and DNS entries aren't supported.
 Although there's currently no limit on the overall number of IPs you may use to send 911 traffic, you can have a maximum of 128 per account (though there's no limit on the number of accounts you can have with us).
-Provisioning of SIP peers is completed during the implementation process by the account manager, as well as by you via the Bandwidth Dashboard or my.bandwidth portal after implementation is complete.
+To add a new SIP peer, please open a ticket with your Bandwidth Support Team.

 Using ports with SIP peers

 All 911 calls should be sent to Bandwidth via port 5060.
 The call may be sent from any port.